Filing late taxes may seem stressful, time-consuming, & annoying. We’re here to help.

 Step 6: Buy postage, find a mailbox & send your prior year tax return

-With that said, it’s crucial part to print, sign and mail your tax return to the IRS (and if applicable, to your designated state).
+It’s crucial to print, sign and mail your tax return to the IRS (and if applicable, to your designated state).
 Once you’ve done so, your tax return is officially done (Congratulations!).

 The world will not end if you missed filing your previous year taxes.
 It happens.
 Most importantly, you should avoid the snowball effect of high tax-due penalties by being proactive and filing your previous year taxes ASAP.